EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-4.md

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-4)

-In the previous lesson, you modified your application so that it can answer queries.
-However, at this moment, your application does not provide a [frontent](frontend.md) that would present this data to an end-user.
-In this lesson, you will learn how to create a React frontend to display your reSolve application's data.

-In this lesson you will only display a single shopping list's items to keep the example code simple.
-Later on, you will add support for multiple shopping lists and provide the required means of navigation between lists.

-This tutorial sticks to React + Redux as the default choice for building a frontend for a reSolve application.
-Both React and Redux work well in conjunction with reSolve's infrastructure.
-ReSolve comes with the client **resolve-redux** library that provides HOCs allowing you to easily connect your React components to the backend.
+This lesson provides information on how to display a View Model's data in the client browser.
+The lesson uses reSolve's **resolve-redux** library to implement a frontend based on React and Redux.

-Note that, if required, you can use the [standard HTTP API](curl.md) to communicate with a reSolve backend and implement the frontend using any client-side technology.
+Note that, if required, you can use the [standard HTTP API](curl.md) to communicate with a reSolve backend and use any client technology to implement the frontend.

 ### Implement a React Frontend

-Create a **ShoppingList.js** file in the client application's **containers** folder.
-In this file, implement a component that displays a list of values obtained from the **[data](frontend.md#obtain-view-model-data)** prop:
+The frontend's source files are located in the **client** folder by default.
+Create a **ShoppingList.js** file in the **client/containers** folder.
+In this file, implement a React component that displays a list of values obtained from the **[data](frontend.md#obtain-view-model-data)** prop:

 **client/containers/ShoppingList.js:**